 Wow, MurasakiNeko, you pretty much nailed it.

-Thanks all of your guys’ insights.posted about 2 years ago
+Thanks all of your guys’ insights.posted over 5 years ago

 In the old days, people used to rob banks.
-Things have switched with time, nowadays the banks rob people!posted about 2 years ago
+Things have switched with time, nowadays the banks rob people!posted over 5 years ago

 I really trust credit unions.
-I usually use debit, but have recently noticed that I feel a bit better when I have cash at hand.posted about 2 years ago
+I usually use debit, but have recently noticed that I feel a bit better when I have cash at hand.posted over 5 years ago

-I am with a credit union (non-profit institution for finance) and there are virtually NO FEES, awesome :)posted over 1 year ago
+I am with a credit union (non-profit institution for finance) and there are virtually NO FEES, awesome :)posted almost 5 years ago